 Additionally, one PhD student is the external PhD representative of the Max Planck Institute of Biophysics.
 She or he is the official link between the PhDnet and the institute and attends the annual Max Planck PhDnet meeting to keep up with recent society-wide changes.

-The representatives are available for enquiries and support during your PhD studies at MPIBP.
+The representatives are available for enquiries and support during your PhD studies at our Institute.